Witnessing quantum memory in non-Markovian processes: Detecting quantum memory

+For example, one might wish to obtain a witness of the form ${Z} = \sum_{i,j}\psi^{A_I}\otimes\psi^{A_O}\otimes E_j^{B_I}$, where Alison performs projective measurements and re-prepares the measured state, while Ben is measuring with some projector $E_j$.
+In this case the corresponding linear constraint we need to add on the SDP is $PZP = Z$, where $P$ is an operator that swaps the systems $A_I$ and $A_O$ on the witness $Z$.

-The second step of the hierarchy developed by Doherty \emph{et. al.}~\cite{Doherty:2004aa} provides stronger criteria for separability.
+The second step of the hierarchy developed by Doherty \etal~\cite{Doherty:2004aa} provides stronger criteria for separability.
 The main idea is that the PPT criterion is applied on a symmetric extension of the state, i.e. on $W^{A_IA_OB_IA_I}$.
-We present the associated SDPs in the Appendix.
+We present the associated SDPs in Appendix A5.

-\paragraph*{Results.---} We run our code using the PPT criterion for various combinations of the parameters $(J,h,t)$.
+We run our code using the PPT criterion across the parameter space $(J,h)$ for fixed $t$.
 As $t$ is the time of interaction between the system and the memory, for time $t=0$ the process is trivially Markovian for every nonzero $(J,h)$.
-This is also the case for $J=0$ for every nonzero $(t,h)$ because the $h-$ term is affecting both systems separately.
-In the Appendix, we find all the other parameter values for which the process is Markovian.
-For $h=0$ and every nonzero $(J,t)$ the process is with classical memory (or Markovian), as we prove in the Appendix.
+This is also the case for $J=0$ for every nonzero $(t,h)$ because the magnetic field is affecting both systems separately.
+In Appendix A6 and A7 we find all the other parameter values for which the process is Markovian and we prove that for $h=0$ and every nonzero $(J,t)$ the process is with classical memory (or Markovian).

 For a fixed time $t=1$ we run the code for $(J, h) \in [0,10]$ and present our findings in Figure~\ref{fig:trace}.
 The value $\Tr(ZW)$ becomes negative when the PPT criterion has detected a quantum memory while in all other areas, a value close to zero is in general inconclusive.
 For this reason, we run the SDP testing the second step of the hierarchy.
 We find the same results, suggesting that the areas of not detecting a quantum memory were probably areas with classical memory.
-However, as we present in the Appendix, the points in the Figure where the lines are crossing correspond to Markovian processes.
-Additionally, we verify that these are the only Markovian points by calculating the norm distance $||W - W_M||$ of each process with an associated Markovian one, as constructed in~\cite{Giarmatzi:2018aa}, which becomes zero when the process is Markovian.
+However, as we present in Appendix A7, the points in the Figure where the lines are crossing correspond to Markovian processes.
+Additionally, we verify that these are the only Markovian points by calculating the measure of non-Markovianity introduced in~\cite{Pollock:2018ab}, which is the {relative entropy~\cite{Vedral:2002aa} between} each process with an associated Markovian one~\cite{Giarmatzi:2018aa}.
+This measure becomes zero when the process is Markovian.